-I’ve been writing quite a lot lately and it appears to have simulated my mind, scanning through life events since 2016.
-I think this can be attributed to two main factors, the confinement in its sixth week and that I have rejoined a website that I was an ambassador and editor on during 2016-17.
-I have been honoured once again, to be swiftly awarded my position on the site again.
-I decided to try and make a difference for others still struggling with their lives with my return.
+I’ve been writing quite a lot lately and it appears to have stimulated my mind, scanning through life events since 2016.
+I think this can be attributed to two main factors, the Pandemic confinement in its sixth week and that I have rejoined a website that I was an ambassador and editor on during 2016-17.
+I have been honoured once again to be swiftly awarded my position on the site again.
+I decided to try to make a difference for others still struggling with their lives with my return.

-I was looking for an image on my laptop of a photo I had taken some while ago.
-I didn’t fine it, but came across selfies that I had taken shortly after I had begun to restock clothes, shoes and makeup etc. I took me straight back to my life of four years ago, when I probably thought of myself as a crossdresser more than anything else.
+Recently, I was looking for an image on my laptop of a photo I had taken some while ago.
+I didn’t find it but came across selfies that I had taken shortly after I had begun to restock clothes, shoes, and makeup, etc a few years prior.
+It took me straight back to my life of four years ago when I perceived myself more as a crossdresser than anything else at that time.
 The featured photo was one that I still quite like and still have the blue satin dress.
 However, at that stage I needed to explore how feminine I could become in my appearance.
-I never liked the idea of being confronted when I chose to go out publicly.
-I was also experimenting with looks and makeup.
+I never liked the idea of being confronted when I went out in public; I was also experimenting with looks and makeup.
 Although I haven’t worn that wig since then, I still have it safely in a drawer.

-I lacked confidence in being Sophie if I was to venture out in public and needed to find my identity, one that I felt comfortable with and represented me too.
+I lacked confidence in being Sophie back then when I ventured out in public, I still needed to find my identity, one that felt comfortable and represented me.
 I proceeded to buy various styles of clothes and different wigs.
-I had previously discovered that short hair suited my face much better than long flowing locks, no matter how much I may have like to buy one.
+I had previously discovered that short hair suited my face much better than long flowing locks, no matter how much I may have liked to buy one.
 Well, I confess that I did buy one!
-A long shoulder length style that I liked, but only to reaffirm that I looked awful in it!
-I bought second hand clothes, partly due to lack of funds, or not wish to potentially waste money on things that either didn’t fit, or were not my style.
-It was a slow learning process, as was finding a makeup style that made me look feminie and not heavy handed.
+A long shoulder-length style that I liked, but only to reaffirm that I looked awful in it!
+I bought second-hand clothes, partly due to lack of funds, or not wish to potentially waste money on things that either didn’t fit or were not my style.
+It was a slow learning process, as was finding a makeup style that made me look feminine but not heavy-handed.

-I always knew that classic styles were a safe bet, they never really go out of fashion, but I liked a little bit of rock and roll in my life too.
-But who can resist a lovely dress?
-I continue to like dresses, they can be more comfortable and flattering if you pick carefully and perfect for an evening out for dinner.
-I keep my makeup simple and a limited range of colours that suit my complexion.
+I always knew that classic styles were a safe bet and never really go out of fashion, but I liked a little bit of rock and roll in my life too.
+Who can resist a lovely dress?
+I continue to like dresses, they can be more comfortable and flattering if you pick carefully, and perfect for an evening out for dinner.
+I keep my makeup simple and use a limited range of colours that suit my complexion.

 Ok, getting to the point that sparked off this flood of text, is about how I have changed since 2016!
-Back then, I thought of myself as a crossdesser, mainly because I had no idea of the possibilities that were available to me.
-I had simply decided that I needed to live a life, that deep-down I wished that I had been able to much earlier on.
-My finances were at an all-time low with little prospects of work.
-How could I consider paying for expensive treatment to go further.
+Back then, I thought of myself as a crossdresser, mainly because I had no idea of the possibilities that were available to me.
+I had simply decided that I needed to live a life, that deep-down I wished that I had been able to enjoy much earlier on.
+My finances were at an all-time low with little prospects of work; how could I consider paying for expensive treatment to go further?
 So, I accepted the happiness that I had found in simply being myself, albeit, physically as a man.
-I had started to purchase a hormone treatment online, prepared to deal with any consequences that may have occurred thereafter.
+I had already begun to purchase a hormone treatment online, prepared to deal with any consequences that may have occurred thereafter.
 I needed to live my life being honest and true to myself, after so many years of failing to do that.
-I needed to do it so very badly that I was prepared to take a risk with my health, feeling that it would be better to die happily than in a continued state of unhappiness and frustration.
+I needed to do it so very badly that I was prepared to take a risk with my health, feeling that it would be better to die happily, than in a continued state of unhappiness and frustration.
 Thankfully I am still here!

-During the autumn of 2016, I made contact with someone who was living their life in the same way as me, but already establish in treatment, with surgery planned for the following year.
-It was later in conversation, that I discovered I could be accepted for medical assistance and pursue my dream further than I had imagined.
+During the autumn of 2016, I was introduced to someone who was living their life in the same way as me but already established in treatment and surgery planned for the following year.
+It was later in a conversation, that I discovered I could be accepted here in France for medical assistance and pursue my dream further than I had imagined.
 At that point, I really wasn’t certain if I truly desired to have surgery.
 Within a couple of months or less, the more I reflected on the idea, the less frightening it became.
-I started to research the surgical procedures to understand exactly how and what it entailed, by watching videos, reading reports from surgeons and those who had undergone surgery.
+I started to research the surgical procedures to understand exactly how and what they entailed, by watching videos, reading reports from surgeons and those who had undergone surgery.

 Realising a dream is not something that we believe is likely to happen in a lifetime.
 However, later this year I may experience exactly that.
 I am certain that there will be quite a few tears on the day after surgery, but ones of joy and not sadness.